ryanczm/Analytic-Musings/_posts/2023-12-10-etf-momentum-mr.md

 <center>
   <img src="{{ site.imageurl }}/JapaneseEtfStrat/graphs/1_spreads.png">
-  <figcaption>The red lines show the 90th percentile of the spread value: -5 to 5.</figcaption>
+  <figcaption>Price movements at different interval lengths for the morning session (9.30-11.30am) of the 1570.T ETF on the Tokyo Stock Exchange</figcaption>
 </center>

 After some data cleaning, price changes at different intervals are plotted.
 This showcased the variance scaling property of Brownian motion $dW_t \propto \sqrt{dt}$  $\space $ or $\space$    $Var[W_{t+s}-W_t]=s$: variance in price between two points in time increases proportionally with the length of time passed.

 This meant a directional strategy at short horizons would be unprofitable as any round trip profit would be negated by the cost of crossing the spread.
+This is seen by the red lines at -5 and 5 (the 90th percentile of spread values).
+At 5s intervals, majority of price movements are within $\pm$ yen.
 While the firm knew this, they prompted me to do a directional strategy as I had no MM experience.

-The data is split into in-sample (first 4 trading days: 12-14 & 18 July) and out-of-sample (last 5 trading days: 19-25 July) periods.
+The data is split into in-sample (first 4 trading days: 12-14 & 18 July) and out-of-sample (last 5 trading days: 19-24 July) periods.
 There are significant jumps from close of previous day to the open of next, and the inverse ETF effect is noticeable:

 <center>
   <img src="{{ site.imageurl }}/JapaneseEtfStrat/graphs/2_overall_price.png">